 One of the simplest ways to reduce your carbon footprint while on the Coffs Coast is to support destinations and businesses that are sustainable.

-The Coffs Coast has been declared NSW’s first ECO Destination, certified by Ecotourism Australia.
+The Coffs Coast in Gumbaynggirr Country has been declared NSW’s first ECO Destination, certified by Ecotourism Australia.
 ECO Destination Certification is a globally recognised standard that certifies sustainable destination management practices, champions giving back to the community and ensuring cultural authenticity.

 All up, there are 13 significant national parks and extensive state forests that blanket the majestic ranges that run down to the Coffs coastline, which borders Solitary Islands Marine Park.
 In addition to ECO Destination Certification, the Coffs Coast boasts six ECO-certified operators and experiences: Bruxner Flora Reserve, Coffs Coast Mountain Retreat, Jetty Dive Centre, North Coast Regional Botanic Gardens, TreeTops Adventure Coffs Harbour and Wajaana Yaam Gumbaynggir Adventure Tours.